 You will receive what we call ‘Final Instructions’ by email a few days prior to the event.
 This will confirm timings, the location of the registration and briefing as well as reiterate certain rules, regulations, procedures and requirements.
 Please make sure you read these properly before leaving home.

 If you have pre booked a garage you will receive a copy of the garage plan shortly before the event.

-If you have pre booked instruction you will be notified of your time slot at registration if this has not already been arranged directly with the instructor.
+If you have pre booked instruction you will be notified of your time slot at registration if this has not already been arranged directly with the driver coach.

 A typical day will run on the following lines:-

 - 8.00am - Registration commences.